fruitsamples/Reachability/ReadMe.txt

 Version 1.1
 - Updated for Beta 3 to use a nib file.

-Copyright (C)2009 Apple Inc. All rights reserved.
+Copyright (C) Apple Inc. All rights reserved.